Afudu/P13_OpenClassroom/README.md

 5. Account credentials set up as GitHub secrets.
 6. GitHub actions Workflow creation placed in ```.github/workflows``` located in the root of the repository.

-Note: Store secrets as environment variables.
+Note: Store account credentials as GiHub secrets.

 ### Steps
 To run the deployment: